SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-javascript-library-code-in-sharepoint.md

 ---
 title: Complete basic operations using JavaScript library code in SharePoint
-description: How to write code to perform basic operations using the JavaScript client object model in SharePoint. ms.date: 12/13/2017 ms.prod: sharepoint
+description: Write code to perform basic operations using the JavaScript client object model in SharePoint. ms.date: 4/19/2018 ms.prod: sharepoint
 ---

 # Complete basic operations using JavaScript library code in SharePoint